 Practical courses are provided by internationally well-known professional lecturers not belonging to the school.
 Theoretical courses are offered by research teachers from Université Lumière Lyon 2.
 This training is attested by a degree issued by the school and by a Licence professionnelle (professional bachelor’s degree) awarded by Université Lumière Lyon 2 as part of our partnership.

-The president of the CinéFabrique is the filmmaker Abderrahmane Sissako.
+The president of the CinéFabrique is Philippe Vayssettes the presdient of honor is the filmmaker Abderrahmane Sissako.
 The headmaster of the school is the filmmaker Claude Mouriéras.